-Jute Corporation of India Limited (JCI) has distributed 400 MT of certified seeds at subsidised rates through its outlets.
-JCI alongwith National Jute Board will also facilitate development of new machinery and retting technologies to increase the efficiency of work processes and jute extraction.
+Jute Corporation of India Limited (JCI) has distributed 2917 MT of certified seeds at subsidised rates through its outlets.
+JCI alongwith National Jute Board will also facilitate development of new machinery and retting technologies to improve the quality and productivity of jute crop.

-5. THE BRITISH INDIA CORPORATION LTD.(BIC):
+5. BRITISH INDIA CORPORATION LTD.(BIC):

-This PSU was taken over by government in June 1981 and has two woollen mills, one act Kanpur and another act Dhariwal.
-The product of these mills are well know under the brand name of "Lalimle" and "Dhariwal".
-Fresh techno economic viability report for modernization of BIC is under consideration.
+The BRITISH INDIA CORPORATION LTD (BIC) was established in 1920 as Public Limited Company and in 1981 was nationalised and taken over by government of India.
+The PSU has two woollen mills, one act Kanpur and another act Dhariwal (Punjab) and manufacture popular brands of woollen products under the brand name of "Lal-imle" and "Dhariwal".
+As per techno economic viability report for modernization of BIC is under consideration.